Wykerd/bazcal/BScript.md

 ## Expressions

 Everything in BScript is expressions.
+Expressions are seperated by semi colons.

 ## Sequences